 Best Yoga Mats For The Dedicated Yogi Reviewed4.
 Jade Harmony

-In your yoga practice, your mat is both your best friend and your most important tool.
-A good mat can be the difference between an enlightening asana practice and slipping and pulling a muscle.
+In your yoga practice, your yoga mats are both your best friend and your most important tool.
+A good mat can be the difference between enlightening asana practice and slipping and pulling a muscle.
 A quality mat is vital to ensure that your pose alignment is correct.
 Even if your instructor adjusts you into a picture-perfect Triangle Pose, if your matt slips on the floor it can throw off your alignment.
 Entering or holding a pose incorrectly and staying there for too long can adversely affect the muscles and ultimately hurt your ankles, knees, hips, and other joints.

 - Manduka Pro

 - Lifetime Guarantee

 - Alignment Guides

 Manduka is confident in the quality of this product, and it is one of the hardiest mats out there, and will last as long as your yoga practice does.
 And if it doesn’t, the company will replace it for you.
 The Manduka Pro is consciously produced, and is phthalate-free.

 The Manduka Pro is definitely a higher-end mat, with a mid-range price.
 However, it is one of the few mats on the market that comes with a lifetime guarantee, and it is highly rated in all categories.
 It is resilient, supportive, and grippy, though a bit heavy--it is a great value for the cost.